 You can create endless designs with a clipping mask inside Photoshop.
 It can also improve the stats of your online business.
 It’s time to learn how to create it.

 How to Create a Clipping Mask in Photoshop?

 Using Photoshop for creating Clipping Mask is really easy and it takes less than a minute to create.
 In this guide, I’ve used 3 different ways to create a clipping mask in Photoshop.
 You can choose the best suitable method for your current design.

 And here we go…

 Tutorial 1: Clipping Mask in Photoshop Using Typography

 In this tutorial, we will apply a clipping mask over a typography layer.
 This is helpful when you are creating viral Pinterest pins and other appealing text-based designs.
-As I’ve mentioned earlier that you’ll need Adobe Photoshop for this tutorial.
-Once you install it properly, open it as it’s time for some wingardium leviosa…
+As I’ve mentioned earlier you’ll need Adobe Photoshop for this tutorial.
+Once you install it, open it because it’s time for some wingardium leviosa.

 STEP 2: Select the Text Toolbar from the tools panel on the left side of your project window.
 Click anywhere on the canvas and type your preferred text.
 I’m using ‘BLOGGERABLE‘ for the example.

 STEP 3: Now, go to File – Place Linked and choose the image of your choice.
 I’m using this textured image for this tutorial.
 Make sure to click on the ‘Check’ symbol to place it properly on the project.
 You’ll see a layer structure as the example image.

 STEP 4: Here’s the magical part.
 Make sure the above (textured) layer is selected and press CTRL + ALT + G (Windows) or Command + Option + G (Mac) and it will create a clipping mask of the above layer over the text layer.